-Note: To see all conversations assigned to a user, be sure to select All Mailboxes from the Mailbox menu.
+Note: To see all conversations assigned to a user, be sure to select All mailboxes from the Mailbox menu.

 Using Assignments to work with new hires

 Assignments also offer a useful way for you to work with a new hire, especially if your team works remotely.
 You can use assignments as an approval process.
 The trainee can compose a reply, save it as a draft, and then assign the conversation to you to read.
-You can add a note with your feedback and assign it back to the trainee for revisions:
+You can add an internal note with your feedback and assign it back to the trainee for revisions:

 Checking in on a team member's work

-Similarly, you can look in your account's Resolved folder at conversations a specific team member has resolved.
+Similarly, you can look in your account's Archived folder at conversations a specific team member has resolved.
 It's a nice way to get an overview of how a recent hire is doing, or gather feedback for an upcoming performance review:

 Do you have any favorite uses for assignments you'd like to share?
 Feel free to contact us - we'd love to hear them!